nirbhayph/spothole/README.md

 * The Application has been built using React.js
 * Material Design has been used throughout the App.
 * Material UI Icons have been used for Icons.
-* MUI-Treasury Componenets have been used for additional needs (Like Card View in the My Complaints Screen)
+* MUI-Treasury Components have been used for additional needs (Like Card View in the My Complaints Screen)
 * Axios has been used for making REST Calls to the Backend.
 * FilePond and Supporting Libraries have been used for File Uploading to the Backend.
 * GitHub Pages has been used for Static Deployment of the Application.